-- (c) As of June 30, 2013 and December 31, 2012, IFS has invested in different domestic and foreign mutual and investment funds managed by its Subsidiaries or related parties. - (d) In Management's opinion, transactions with related companies have been performed under normal market conditions.
+- (c) As of December 31, 2013 and 2012, IFS has invested in different domestic and foreign mutual and investment funds managed by its Subsidiaries or related parties at Intercorp Group. - (d) In Management's opinion, transactions with related companies have been performed under normal market conditions.
 Taxes generated by these transactions and the taxable base used for computing them, are those customarily used in the industry and are determined according to prevailing tax standards.